• HOME

 Practical advice on how to afford that extraordinary motorcycle adventure trip.

-There are three aspects to earning, affording and saving for that once in a lifetime, or hopefully many life-changing motorcycle expeditions.
+There are three aspects to earning, affording and saving for that once-in-a-lifetime, or hopefully many life-changing, motorcycle expedition.
 Basically, the same tips apply to any type of travel.

 Buy experiences, not things.
 Take sabbaticals now and then.
 Travel.
 See new places, get out of your comfort zone.
 With a bit of planning, travelling fairly cheaply is possible anywhere in the world.